 Figuring out what website content you really need can be precarious at first.
 You want to have enough information to prevent repetitive questions from potential customers, but you also don’t want to overwhelm your website visitors with loads of pictures and content.
-After working with a variety of small businesses, we realized there was a clear starting checklist for website content.
+After working with a variety of small businesses, we realized there was a clear website content checklist.
 It all begins with website copywriting and images.

 Here’s what you need for most small businesses:

 What is the purpose of your company?
 Who do you work for and what are the main benefits of your business?
 This should be an overarching summary of what you do that connects with your ideal customer.
 You can see an example on our home page.
 We combined a little background information, key search phrases, and the ultimate purpose of our services into two simple sentences.
 It’s the first thing people read when they come to our site and gives them an idea right away of what we do and how we can help.

 What are your services or products?
 What are their main features?
 How can they help your target customer?
 If you are a service provider, be sure to outline the next steps clearly.
 Explain how they’ll work with you and what can they expect, say, if they’re hiring you as a photographer or even as a tax accountant.

 This applies to both large conglomerates and small, entrepreneurial businesses.
 An about section is key to creating trust between you and your clients.
 It also adds to your credibility and creates transparency.
 Plus, for customers that want to know who you are and why they should work with you, this section will convince them to hire you.

 Whatever you do, make it extremely easy to contact you.
 This includes using a contact form, as well as listing your email and phone number on your contact page or in your footer.